 Gene therapies offer massive therapeutic potential and the possibility of making clinicians' dreams of treating diseases a reality: the ability to cure genetic conditions with a one-time treatment.

-In general, gene therapies introduce genetic material into a patient’s cells to correct or compensate for a genetic defect.
+Gene therapies introduce genetic material into a patient’s cells to correct or compensate for a genetic defect.
 For instance, hereditary blindness can be caused by biallelic mutations in the gene RPE65, which reduce or eliminate RPE65 activity, leading to loss of vision in childhood or adolescence.
 The first FDA-approved gene therapy, Luxturna (voretigene neparvovec-rzyl), delivers a normal version of the RPE65 gene directly into retinal cells, producing wild-type levels of RPE65 functioning and restoring vision loss.1

 This success in 2017 opened the floodgates to gene therapy development.
 There is great potential to treat various inherited or acquired genetic disorders, including cancer.
+The activity over the past few years has led to the recent landmark approval of the first CRISPR-based gene therapy for sickle cell disease and transfusion-dependent beta-thalassemia.2

 While extremely promising, one of the most challenging aspects of developing a gene therapy is designing and producing a viral vector that contains the complete transgene for introduction into a cell’s nucleus.
 Below, we give an overview of which viral vectors are used in gene therapy development, the advantages and drawbacks of each, and how artificial intelligence is used to overcome obstacles in viral vector production.